 - a.
-9-track operation specified with a density other than 800 bpi. - b.
+9-track operation other than rewind specified with a density other than 800 bpi. - b.
 The write lockout bit from the selected tape transport is set and a write EOF specified. - c.
 The selected tape transport not ready and the tape control is ready. - d.
-A NOP Command is selected. - e.
+A NO OP command is selected. - e.
 A reverse direction and BOT status.